Mon - Wed 10:00 AM - 6:00 PM | Thur 10:30 AM - 7:00 PM | Fri 10:00 AM - 4:00 PM

 Custom Orthotics at the West Vancouver Foot Clinic

 Custom orthotics are to your feet what glasses are to your eyes.
 They work to alleviate stress and strain on your body by bringing your feet back into alignment.
 West Vancouver Clinic Foot Clinic designs custom orthotics so that you have maximum comfort and convenience.
 We are proud to provide you with the latest advancements in the diagnosis and treatment of simple to complex foot disorders.
 We have a team of experienced medical practitioners who provide our patients with a comprehensive assessment and treatment plan.
 Contact us today to schedule an appointment.

-Orthotics Made by the West Van Foot Clinic
+Orthotics Made by the West Vancouver Foot Clinic

 Most private insurance policies cover functional orthotics prescribed by a Doctor of Podiatric Medicine such as Dr. Mohamed.
 At the West Vancouver Foot Clinic, all patients will receive a gait or biomechanical analysis, a prescription for custom orthotics, and a letter of necessity.
-This can all be submitted to your insurance for reimbursement.
+You can submit all of these documents to your insurance company for reimbursement.